MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Execution_Policies.md

 ## Long Description

-PowerShell execution policies let you determine the conditions under which PowerShell loads configuration files and runs scripts.
+PowerShell's execution policy is a safety feature that controls the conditions under which PowerShell loads configuration files and runs scripts.
+This feature help prevent the the loading and running of malicious scripts.

 On a Windows computer you can set an execution policy for the local computer, for the current user, or for a particular session.
 You can also use a Group